 Until the judge holds your “Fernando A. hearing,” you have to follow the criminal protective order set out for you.
 After the hearing, if the prosecutor cannot establish the need for the protective order, it will be removed.
 If the prosecutor makes his or her case, the protective order will remain in place.
 In this case, you will have to continue to obey its terms until your case ends or the terms are modified by the judge.
 It is important that you make your challenge at the first court date when the judge enters the protective order.
 Otherwise, you will waive your right to challenge the need for the protective order.

 Your Domestic Violence Case

 It is important to act quickly if you want to challenge a protective order related to a Connecticut domestic violence charge.
 If you would like to do this, consider contacting an attorney to assist you.
 A lawyer can make sure that you do not miss your opportunity to challenge the protective order against you.
-For more information, you can contact Ruane Attorneys.
-We are happy to help you through this situation.
+If you need more information, we are happy to help you through this situation.